Dale Hodges Park

-Dale Hodges Park is a 40.5 ha natural environment urban park, stormwater treatment, and public artwork in northwest Calgary, Alberta—an expansion of Bowmont Park— where stormwater from eight northwest upstream residential communities flows slowly through "water structures and landforms" inspired by "natural river morphology as well as hydrologic and sedimentation processes" that serve as filters.
+Dale Hodges Park is a 40.5 ha natural environment urban park, stormwater treatment, and public artwork installation in northwest Calgary, Alberta.
+It is an expansion of Bowmont Park, where stormwater from eight northwest upstream residential communities flows slowly through "water structures and landforms" inspired by "natural river morphology as well as hydrologic and sedimentation processes" that serve as filters.
 The park, which is connected to the regional pathway, has a boardwalk, cycling and walking trails, the Nautilus Pond, a polishing marsh, a wet meadow, man-made streams, vantage points of the Bow River, and wildlife habitat.

 The $26.8 million project to "restore native riparian habitats" of the contaminated Klippert gravel pit, then known as the East Bowmont Natural Environment Park (NEP), began in 2010.
 It was completed in the fall of 2018 and officially opened to the public on June 26, 2019, following a ceremony in which Mayor Naheed Nenshi dedicated the park to Dale Hodges, in recognition of his many contributions to Calgary as the longest service member of council.
 Alderman Hodges was active for 30 years—from 1983 to 2013—"protecting and creating Calgary's green spaces".

 Features

 A City of Calgary press release described the Park as a "one-of-a-kind", "beautiful stormwater treatment facility" that filters and treats stormwater through a combination of natural and man-made processes.
 One of the main focuses of the project was to improve the underground storm drain system of stormwater collected from eight northwest communities, including Silver Springs and Varsity.
 Before the creation of Dale Hodges Park, stormwater from these communities, representing nearly 1800 ha, ran through underground storm drains in the gravel pit, directly into the Bow River.
-According to a June 26, 2019 City of Calgary press release, Dale Hodges Park "is one of a kind in North America in the way that it is designed to handle and filter the stormwater...The park’s proximity to the river presented a rare and unique opportunity to protect the Bow River ...as it is estimated that the annual sediment loads to the Bow River from this area will be reduced by 50%."
+According to a June 26, 2019 City of Calgary press release, Dale Hodges Park "is one of a kind in North America in the way that it is designed to handle and filter the stormwater...The park's proximity to the river presented a rare and unique opportunity to protect the Bow River ...as it is estimated that the annual sediment loads to the Bow River from this area will be reduced by 50%."

-According to the lead artists of Watershed+ that led the conceptual design for the park, "the stormwater treatment is looked on as an opportunity, to help define the park’s character and create a specific environment.
+According to the lead artists of Watershed+, who led the conceptual design for the park, "the stormwater treatment is looked on as an opportunity, to help define the park's character and create a specific environment.
 Instead of an unapparent and visually disconnected treatment system, the journey of the stormwater throughout the park participates in the creation of different habitats.
 Open water, running water, marshland, riparian, wet meadows, etc: all at once the stormwater is creating habitat, being cleaned and expressing the process at work."
 The overall layout was informed by the journey of the stormwater through the site.
 The visibility of that stormwater treatment process invites viewers to consider the relationship between the city and the environment.